V-Ravishankar23/century-list/README.md

 4. Go skydiving

-5. Live in another country
+5. Work in another country

 6. Go To Oktoberfest In Germany